Cyanex1702/ImageSensei_ScrappingToolkit/README.md

 # ImageSensei - Advanced Image Scraping Toolkit

 ImageSensei is a comprehensive and user-friendly image scraping toolkit designed to simplify the process of gathering, organizing, and enhancing image collections.
-With its powerful features and intuitive interface, ImageSensei empowers researchers, developers, and data enthusiasts to efficiently extract and manipulate images from various sources.
+With its powerful features, ImageSensei empowers researchers, developers, and data enthusiasts to efficiently extract and manipulate images from various sources.

 ## Key Features
+1. Image Scraping: Effortlessly scrape images from various online sources by specifying search queries, enabling efficient data collection without manual intervention.

+2. Multi-threaded Image Scraping: Accelerate the scraping process by utilizing multi-threading, allowing simultaneous execution of multiple search queries for faster results.

-- Remove Duplicate Images: Eliminate duplicate images from your collection, saving storage space and ensuring a clean dataset.
+3. Remove Duplicate Images: Eliminate duplicate images from your collection automatically, optimizing storage space and ensuring a clean and clutter-free dataset.

-- Text Detection and Removal: Automatically detect and remove images with text overlays, providing a text-free image collection.
+4. Text Detection and Removal: Automatically identify and remove images with text overlays, providing a text-free image collection suitable for visual analysis or machine learning tasks.

-- Image Normalization: Standardize your image dataset by adjusting attributes such as brightness, contrast, and saturation for consistent visual quality.
+5. Image Normalization: Standardize your image dataset by adjusting key attributes such as brightness, contrast, and saturation.
+This process ensures consistent visual quality and enhances the usability of the images for downstream applications.

-- Image Scraping: Easily scrape images from multiple online sources by specifying search queries, saving time and effort.

-- Multi-threaded Image Scraping: Accelerate the scraping process by utilizing multi-threading, enabling simultaneous execution of multiple search queries.
+6. Uniquely Image Renaming: Easily rename images from multiple directories to ensure unique names, avoiding naming conflicts and improving organization.
+This feature saves time and effort by automatically handling naming conventions and ensuring each image has a distinct identifier.

 ## Getting Started
 1. Clone the repository: